l0calh05t/advent-of-code-2021/README.md

 In any case, I finally used `regex` for this one.
 Literally the first time I ever used a regex in Rust.
 Weird.

+## Day 18

+More parsing, this time context-free, so I used `chumsky` again, but stuck to 0.6 instead of using the new 0.7 which made some API changes.
+Lots of recursion on this one, but nothing particularly fancy.